WhereSoftwareGoesToDie/haskell-netsuite/README.md

 `cabal run -- netsuite-type-scraper entitytype.hs > entitytype.hs`

 to extract type definitions and dump them into a text file.
-From there, you can copy the rendered code into `lib/Netsuite/Types/Fields.hs` and submit a pull request for inclusion.
+From there, you can copy the rendered code into `lib/Netsuite/Types/Fields.hs`, separating out nsTypeFields and nsSubtypeFields declarations along the way, and submit a pull request for inclusion.